wyne-ybanez/personal-portfolio-master/README.md

 - Transparent Navbar Code from Stack Overflow - Here's the [link](https://stackoverflow.com/questions/16453537/bootstrap-transparent-navbar)
 - How to keep the navbar sticky.
 This is the [solution](https://www.w3schools.com/howto/howto_js_navbar_sticky.asp)
 - Transparent Navbar with scroll effect when scrolling [solution](https://stackoverflow.com/questions/29646622/set-bootstrap-navbar-transparency-on-scroll)
-- Solution For Visible Navbar Toggler.
-Here is the [link](https://stackoverflow.com/questions/42586729/bootstrap-4-change-hamburger-toggler-color)
 - Solution for full page background Image.
 This is the [website](https://css-tricks.com/perfect-full-page-background-image/)
 - Solution to darken the background image from [stackoverflow](https://stackoverflow.com/questions/23208200/how-to-darken-a-background-using-css/36390220)
 - About Me second border behind the main image [border](https://github.com/WebCifar/one-page-website-html-css-project-for-practice)